Marysville, Ohio: Economy

-Industrial and manufacturing

 Marysville is the headquarters for Scotts Miracle-Gro Company, the largest producer in the world of horticulture products.
 The company was founded in 1868 by Orlando Scott in Marysville, and has grown to have an $8 billion market.

-Honda Development and Manufacturing of America’s Marysville plant is located in Marysville.
+Honda Development and Manufacturing of America's Marysville plant is located near Marysville.
 The first production facilities opened by Honda in the United States were the Marysville Motorcycle Plant (1979-2009) and the Marysville Auto Plant (1982), located about six miles (10 km) northwest of the city.
 The Marysville Auto Plant has been the leading producer of the Honda Accord since 1982.

 Marysville is also home to the corporate headquarters of Univenture, which manufactures and markets media packaging and a Parker Hannifin (formerly Denison Hydraulics) manufacturing facility.
-There is a regional Goodyear manufacturing facility, under the name of Veyance Technologies also located within city limits.
+There is a Continental rubber conveyor belt factory formerly Goodyear Tire and Rubber Company manufacturing facility, located within city limits.

-Research and development

 Marysville is home to several research and development operations.
 Nestlé, located on the west side of the city, has a Product Technology Center dedicated to ready-to-drink mixes.
-Scotts Miracle Gro also has their R&D operations located on their corporate campus on the eastside.
+Scotts Miracle Gro also has their R&D operations located on their corporate campus east of the city.
 The Transportation Research Center is located a few miles from Marysville in East Liberty near the Honda manufacturing campus.
 A unit of Univenture, Algae Venture Systems, recently made a breakthrough by developing a process to produce algae as a cost-effective biofuel.

-Agriculture

-The Marysville area is home to major agricultural operations.
-Several egg products manufacturers are located in the rural stretches around Marysville.
-Select Sires is a major biotech firm, specializing in animal reproduction services, which is located a few miles from Marysville.
-Many local, family operated farms surround the Marysville area.
-The Ohio State University operates an agricultural extension office in the northern part of the city.
+Arts and culture

+Marysville is also host to events throughout the year such as: